getchip/PocketCHIP-Docs/source/includes/_making.md

 You can learn more about GPIO and Linux [here:](https://www.kernel.org/doc/Documentation/gpio/sysfs.txt)

 ## Python Library
 A Python-based library for accessing GPIO data is in development.
+You can see some examples in use

 ## GPIO Types
 There are many types of sensors that can be used with GPIO: